 The Company accounts for its other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
 The fair value of certain of the Company's fund investments, which principally include private equity funds, a senior secured bank loan fund and hedge funds, is recorded on its balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
-The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
-Certain of the Company's fund managers, fund administrators, or both, are unable to provide final fund valuations as of the Company's current reporting date.
+The net valuation criteria established by the managers, fund administrators, or both, are unable to provide final fund valuations as of the Company's current reporting date.
 The typical reporting lag experienced by the Company to receive a final net asset value report is one month for hedge funds and senior secured bank loan funds and three months for private equity funds, although, in the past, in respect of certain of the Company's private equity funds, the Company has on occasion experienced delays of up to six months at year end, as the private equity funds typically complete their respective year-end audits before releasing their final net asset value statements.